154 The Meeting

 Men jumped up, eager to face the final battle.
 They prepared their bundles, slung them on their backs and immediately went into travelling formation.

 "Move out."
-The order was given and with arms shouldered, the men took up a steady lope, covering ground surprisingly quickly.
+The order was given and with their arms shouldered, the men took up a steady lope, covering ground surprisingly quickly.

 "We must get at least half way before nightfall."